 All materials submitted with the graduate application are the property of the department and will not be returned.

-For more information about the UNR MA program in anthropology, please refer to the Graduate Student Manual.
+For more information about the M.A. program in anthropology, please refer to the Anthropology Graduate Student Manual.

 The University maintains all of its official academic information in the General Course Catalog.
 When visiting the General Course Catalog, users are recommended to use the search box in the upper-right area of the website.
 It is also helpful to narrow your search using the following options from the drop-down menu: